davepoppins5073/Challenge_14_AlgoTrading/README.md

 <img width="738" alt="Decision Trees Strategy" src="https://user-images.githubusercontent.com/101449950/181599562-f6e5b066-ed66-479a-b21f-5199713c328c.png">

+---
+## Project Analysis and Report

+### Summary: When our dateoffset is set at six months with the SVM model, the trading algorithm performed better and even increaseed the Strategy Returns to 1.8.
+Additionally, even the recall score also increased.
+Using a different model, a Logistic Regression model, does not improve the results of the algorithm.
+The details of the models are shown below:

+---

 ## **Conclusions / Questions**
 We used the following classifiers in order to achieve optimal cumulative return from our trading bot.